Norisshariff/telegram-sticker-crop-bot/README.md

 # Telegram sticker crop bot
 https://t.me/stickercropbot
-A bot that changes the resolution of an image for adding to a sticker pack in Telegram.
+A bot that remove the image background and changes the resolution of an image for adding to a sticker pack in Telegram.

 ## Install
 python3 and python3-pip required: